-Ranking Member Courtney’s Opening Remarks for Seapower and Projection Forces Subcommittee Hearing on the Department of the Navy 2017 Budget Request for Seapower and Projection Forces
+Ranking Member Courtney's Opening Remarks For Seapower And Projection Forces Subcommittee Hearing On Department Of The Air Force Fiscal Year 2018 Budget Request For Seapower And Projection Forces

 Finally, over the last year Congress has made meaningful and bipartisan progress in limiting the impact of sequestration and the Budget Control Act.
-While mitigating the across the board cuts in 2016 and 2017 was important, the fact remains that our Navy, like the military at large, remains handcuffed by sequestration in 2018 and beyond.
-Many of the choices made in the budget that we will question today were made in large part due to the downward pressure that our military faces in the future.
-Even since passage of the Bipartisan Budget Act last fall, several world events have further demonstrated just how important it is for all of us on this committee and our colleagues on both sides of the aisle in Congress, to come together to make the compromises needed to protect our security and support the needs of our nation.
+While mitigating the across the board cuts in 2016 and 2017 was important, the fact remains that our Air Force, like the military at large, remains handcuffed by sequestration in 2018 and beyond.
+World events will continue to have further demonstrate just how important it is for all of us on this committee and our colleagues on both sides of the aisle, to come together to make the compromises needed to protect our security and support the needs of our nation.

 I look forward to hearing from our witnesses and our colleagues on the subcommittee.”